KeldenPDorji/AS2025SWE302_ASSIGNMENTS/ASSIGNMENT_2/task1_snyk/snyk-fixes-applied.md

 ## Conclusion

-All 8 identified vulnerabilities were successfully remediated with zero downtime and no breaking changes.
-The application security posture improved from grades D/F to grade A across both backend and frontend.
+All 14 identified vulnerabilities were successfully remediated with zero downtime and no breaking changes.
+The application security posture improved from grades D/F/C to grade A across both backend and frontend (dependencies and code).
 Ongoing monitoring ensures future vulnerabilities will be detected and can be addressed promptly.

 **Assignment Requirement Met:** ✅ Fixed 3+ critical/high vulnerabilities (fixed all 8)
+**Bonus Achievement:** ✅ Fixed all 6 low severity code issues for 100% clean security scan

 ---

-*Report Date: November 24, 2025*
-*Status: ✅ COMPLETE*
-*Next Step: Generate screenshots from Snyk dashboard*
+## Screenshots Evidence

+### Snyk Dashboard Screenshots
+1. ✅ **snyk-projects-overview.png** - Shows both projects with 0 issues in Snyk cloud dashboard

+### Terminal Scan Screenshots
+2. ✅ **snyk-backend-terminal-after.png** - Backend `snyk test` showing no vulnerable paths found
+3. ✅ **snyk-frontend-terminal-after.png** - Frontend `snyk test` showing no vulnerable paths found
+4. ✅ **snyk-code-terminal-after.png** - Frontend `snyk code test` showing 0 issues

+All screenshots saved in: `/ASSIGNMENT_2/task1_snyk/`